 Wood, PVC & vinyl surfaced cabinets are very susceptible to heat damage.
-Your kitchen is equipped with a self-cleaning oven, the cabinet drawers and cabinet doors adjoining the range should be kept open when the range is in self-clean mode to allow excess heat to dissipate.
+If the kitchen is equipped with a self-cleaning oven, the cabinet drawers and cabinet doors adjoining the range should be kept open when the range is in self-clean mode to allow excess heat to dissipate.
 If heat is allowed to build up, the surface may delaminate.
 This precaution should also be taken when the oven is used for a prolonged period at a high temperature.
-Delamination caused by heat is not covered under warranty.